hamzaAlaoui94/alx-pre_course/README.md

-My first readme
-my oly a,d last modif
+My Mom is My life